Sonjoy95/Telecom-Customer-Churn-Predictive-Analysis/README.md

 ## 7. Conclusion & Business Impact

-This project successfully developed and deployed a high-performing, computationally efficient, and user-friendly solution for predicting customer churn.
+This project successfully developed a high-performing, computationally efficient, and user-friendly solution for predicting customer churn.
 By bridging the gap between advanced machine learning in Python and interactive business intelligence in PowerBI, this solution empowers businesses to:

 * **Proactively Drive Retention:** Identify high-risk customers with precision and timeliness.
 * **Optimize Resource Allocation:** Target retention efforts more effectively, reducing wasted spend.